himbriminn/cmbeam/content/projects/_index.md

 In work funded by the Swedish Space Agency, we are conducting R&D development of metamaterial microwave absorbers.
 We are using state-of-the art Terahertz laser systems to design materials that absorb 99.999% of all incoming microwave radiation.
 As part of this work, we are working to understand how design features such chemical composition, metamaterial antireflection coatings, etc. impact the integrated reflectivity of our materials.

 {{< figure src="absorber.jpg" caption="A 3D printed metamaterial absorber prototype.
-Note: we have absorbers that are also black at optical wavelengths, but they are frankly less fun to look at 😊">}}
+Note: we make lots of absorbers that are also black at optical wavelengths, but they are frankly less fun to look at 😊">}}

 We are also working on tuneable resonators prototypes for future axion dark matter haloscopes.
 This is work related to the ALPHA Experiment ([white paper](https://arxiv.org/abs/2210.00017)).